What day is it? – Alice Walker

 Frequently asked questions about labiaplasty

 What is clitoral hood reduction?

-Clitoral hood reduction, also known as clitoropexy and prepuce reduction, is a cosmetic surgical procedure that reduces the amount of tissue covering the clitoris (technically known as the prepuce).
+Clitoral hood reduction is a cosmetic surgical procedure that reduces the amount of tissue covering the clitoris (technically known as the prepuce).
 This tissue is part of the labia minora.